Also known as the choke pear or mouth pear, the pear of anguish delivered unbelievable physical pain and sexual violation to its victims.

 How long could you hold up under such an interrogation?
 Minutes?
 Seconds?
 It’s hard to imagine a more effective way to torture someone.
 Considering that, it’s easy to see how the pear might have been used frequently during the days when torture was a vital part of the justice system.

-According to contemporary written accounts, if the pear saw any use at all, then it actually went into the body at the other end.
-The few sources from the period that make any mention of it usually call it the “choke-pear” and it wasn’t a torture device in the usual sense.
+According to contemporary written accounts, if the pear of anguish saw any use at all, then it actually went into the body at the other end.
+The few sources from the period that make any mention of it usually call it the “choke pear” and it wasn’t a torture device in the usual sense.

 Instead, it might have been used to keep robbery victims from calling for help.
 The device was pushed into the mouth and expanded.
 The victim was then unable to get it out without a key, preventing them from calling for the police.
 It also meant that they had to pay a bribe to the criminals to get the key.